Africa Express Presents... Terry Riley's In C Mali: Background and music

-In C is a classical piece in the style of minimalism, composed by Terry Riley in 1964.
-It was inspired by modal jazz and the repetition found in African music.
-The piece begins with a droning pulse played on the note C. Then, an unspecified amount of performers select from one of 53 melodic segments, which they repeat for as long as they choose.
-This causes the phrases to interfere aleatorically, creating complex harmony and rhythms.
+In C is a classical piece in the style of minimalism, composed by Terry Riley in 1964 for any number of performers though he recommends about 20 to 30 as ideal.
+The piece begins with a steady pulse played on the note C on a piano or mallet percussion.
+Then, the performers play a series 53 of short melodic segments, each of which they repeat for as many times as they choose before moving on to the next segment.

+This process causes the phrases to overlap and interfere aleatorically, creating complex harmony and rhythms as musicians progress through the 53 segments at different times.
+Though each performance of In C uses the same sheet music and instructions, each performance is also very different from other interpretations due to instruments used and the latitude given to musicians.
+The composition was inspired by modal jazz and the repetition found in African music.

-There have been many recordings of In C since the first in 1968, but In C Mali is the first African one.
+There have been many recordings of In C since the first in 1968, but In C Mali is the by African performers and prominently using African instruments.
 In C Mali was first initiated by the German conductor André de Ridder.
 It was recorded in Bamako, Mali, in 2013.
 The album was released in 2014, the fiftieth anniversary of In C's composition.
 It was released physically via Transgressive Records in 2015.
 Africa Express' rendition runs for 41 minutes.
 It keeps the same key elements of the original, but adds extra details, for example, flutes, strings, and a spoken word soliloquy (during which, the pulse stops).
 17 musicians play on the album, consisting of both Malian and Western musicians (including Damon Albarn, Nick Zinner, and Brian Eno).
 The pulse is played on the balafon.
 Ridder served as the conductor.